Wali-Siddiqui/Bash/README.md

-Script could be use as banner on SSH terminal

-cd /home/user/Documents/Bash && ./welcome.sh
+Script could be use as banner on SSH terminal by adding the command in ~/.bashrc cd /home/user/Documents/Bash && ./welcome.sh